-birth into both a spoken and a sign language.
-Notably, the "established languages" that form the prototype which he targets have different statuses: one, a modern Mayan language in its current spoken incarnation in a large, multidialectal speech community; the other, a very young visual homesign system still growing into its role as the communicative vehicle for a primary group of just five adults who are changing it as they go along.
-The article presents longitudinal evidence about how Vic began over his first few years of life to distinguish the different forms linked in the hypothesized grammaticalization chain which regiment interlocutors' attention, detailed below.
-The conclusion is that, confronted from birth with the adult Z signs as a model, Vic acquired the distinct forms of the grammaticalization chain piecemeal, and distinguished them fully over time in a sequence that recalls the hypothetical original grammaticalization processes that spawned them.
+This paper explores, in one specific case, whether an individual language-acquiring child will, over the gradual course of adding complexity to a linguistic repertoire, mirror or otherwise parallel the processes by which a whole language-taken as a system of expressive resources shared among members of a community-is assumed to accrue complexity over time.
+Vic is a hearing child who was socialized from birth into both a spoken and a sign language.
+Notably, the "established languages" that form the prototype which he targets have different statuses: one, a modern Mayan language in its current spoken incarnation in a large, multidialectal (and, indeed, multilingual) speech community; the other, a very young, visual homesign system still growing into its role as the communicative vehicle for a primary group of just five adults who are changing it as they go along, as are the still younger recruits to its use.
+The article presents longitudinal evidence about how Vic began over his first few years of life to distinguish the different forms linked in the hypothesized grammaticalization chain which regiment the interlocutors' attention, as detailed below.
+The conclusion is that, confronted from birth with the adult Z signs as a model, Vic acquired the distinct forms of the grammaticalization chain piecemeal and distinguished them fully over time in a sequence that recalls the hypothetical original grammaticalization processes that spawned them.
 It is as though he reinvented the linguistic innovation by himself, although the impetus was already present in the adults' performances.
 This is emerging grammar recapitulated in a single individual.

 Note that this volume's emphasis on emerging complexity encourages sensitivity to two often disattended aspects of the ethnographic data on which research on emerging sign languages must be based.
 One is the inescapable polymodality of interaction.
-Although speech is frequently caricatured as oral/aural, and sign taken as a visual medium, the principled coexpressivity of natural language is inevitable and extreme.
+Although speech is frequently caricatured as oral/aural, and sign taken as a visual medium, the principled co-expressivity of natural language is inevitable and extreme.
 This is true even within a single sensory modality.
-The sound of speech, for example, involves multiple and theoretically separate oral channels (from phonemes, to intonation, to rhythm), just as the visible aspects of sign include discrete as well as continuous chunks (hand shapes vs. gaze, motion vs. rest, signing bodies and visible aspects of their surrounding spaces and inventories of objects).
+The sound of speech, for example, involves multiple and theoretically separate oral channels (from phonemes, to intonation, to rhythm), just as the visible aspects of sign include discrete as well as continuous chunks (hand shapes vs. gaze, motion vs. rest, signing bodies and visible aspects of their surrounding spaces, and inventories of objects).
 Moreover, complementary modalities obligatorily combine with one another.
 Manual signs in Z are often accompanied by vocalizations, a recognition of the sensory ecology of the community that includes hearers among the signers and the audience.
 Sounds and vibrations are sent and recognized as signals.
-Signs are also routinely and multiply inflected, for example by facial expressions and bodily postures, to convey interpersonal attitudes and affect-(dis)approval, (dis)agreement, (in)attention, criticism and praise, among others.
-These visible expressions can also "spread" (cf. \ Lutzenberger, Pfau, and de Vos this volume) syntagmatically across signed segments, just as multiple signing articulators characteristically operate simultaneously (Pfau 2015).
-Furthermore, although Tzotzil speakers in the surrounding community are characteristically reserved physically, Z signers are notably relaxed about tactile expression, free to touch each other in ways uncharacteristic of most speakers in this community, but thus incorporating touch systematically into their sign language as a further modality.
+Signs are also routinely and multiply inflected, for example, by facial expressions and bodily postures, to convey interpersonal attitudes and affect-(dis)approval, (dis)agreement, (in)attention, as well as criticism and praise, among others.
+These visible expressions can also "spread" (Lutzenberger et al. 2022, this volume) syntagmatically across signed segments, just as multiple signing articulators characteristically operate simultaneously (Pfau 2015).
+Furthermore, although Tzotzil speakers in the surrounding community are characteristically reserved physically, Z signers are notably relaxed about tactile expression and free to touch each other in ways uncharacteristic of most speakers in this community, but thus incorporating touch systematically into their sign language as a further modality.